shabeer-syed/acesinehrs/_pages/starterguide.md

   * Indicator 2
     * Indicator 1
       * Most specific indicator
         * Code

 Indicators represent a variable of grouped codes or measures for a potential recorded ACE in mothers, fathers or children.
-The ACEs follows a hierarchical structure, and has three levels of specificity of the underlying ACE construct.
-The structure ranging from the most specific ACE category (specific indicator), to broader categories (indicator 2), to six overall ACE domains consistent with the original [ACE study](/about/).
+The ACEs follows a hierarchical structure, with three levels of specificity of the underlying ACE construct.
+The structure range from the most specific ACE category (specific indicator), to broader categories (indicator 1 and 2), to the six overall ACE domains consistent with the original [ACE study](/about/).

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/domains%20and%20indicators%201.png)](https://shabeer-syed.github.io/ACEs/domains)